Chismur/vsu-concurrent-programming/Readme.md

 `Concurrent programming`\
 Task 1

-Find max element of the given matrix (of arbitrary size) which is divisible by 3 (by whole)
+Find maxElem element of the given matrix (of arbitrary size) which is divisible by 3 (by whole)

 _Important:_